 In the face of continuing economic problems Israel has again devalued its pound against the U.

-In the face of continuing economic problems Israel has again devalued its pound against the U.S. dollar.
+Background: In the face of continuing economic problems Israel has again devalued its pound against the U.S. dollar.
 The devaluation of two percent is the second in just over six months.